spamgourmet/spamgourmet/docs/formatting-and-static-code-checks.md

-In order to make it maximally easy to work on spamgourmet we are using static code checking and opinionated.
+In order to make it maximally easy to work on spamgourmet we are using static code checking and opinionated formatting.
 The primary tool of choice for this is `pre-commit` which allows us to run all of the static checks both just before committing in git, manually over all the files on demand and also in our automate builds system (currently GitHub actions)